Daniel-KM/Omeka-S-module-BulkImport/README.md

 they should be allowed in the page `/admin/setting`.

 * XSLT processor

+The xslt processor is only needed to import xml files that are not formatted as flat ressources.

 Xslt has two main versions:  xslt 1.0 and xslt 2.0.
 The first is often installed with php via the extension `php-xsl` or the package `php5-xsl`, depending on